Eichhoffen station

-Eichhoffen station (French: Gare d'Eichhoffen) is a railway station serving the commune of Eichhoffen, Bas-Rhin department, France.
+Eichhoffen station (French: Gare d'Eichhoffen) is a railway station serving the commune of Eichhoffen, Bas-Rhin, France.
 The station is owned and operated by SNCF, in the TER Grand Est regional rail network and is served by TER trains.

 It is located at kilometric point (KP) 14,892 on the Sélestat-Saverne railway between the stations of Epfig and Barr.

 Services

 The station is frequented by TER Grand Est train services between Strasbourg and Sélestat via Molsheim.